 7. Reduce heat to low and simmer for 20 minutes until the mixture has reduced and thickened slightly.

 8. Remove the bay leaf and then puree the soup in batches and return to the pan, or use a hand blender to puree it in the pan.

 9. Add the splash of rum, the remaining can of drained and rinsed black beans, and the third can of chicken or vegetable broth/stock, and simmer for 10 more minutes.

 10. Season to taste with salt and pepper.

 11. Divide among soup bowls for serving.

-12. Top with a dollop of sour cream, a spoonful of diced fresh tomato, and a sprinkle of minced parsley or cilantro.
+12. Top with a dollop of sour cream, a spoonful of diced fresh tomato, and a sprinkle of finely diced purple onion and minced parsley or cilantro.

 Serves 6 as a soup course, or 4 as a main course.
 Offer with garlic toast, crusty bread or warm flatbread.
 My Simple Cucumber Salad pairs nicely as a side dish.